Apple Gives Us a First Look at MacOS Ventura

 This story is part of WWDC 2022, CNET's complete coverage from and about Apple's annual developers conference.

-Apple announced MacOS Ventura, the newest version of its operating system for Macs, at its Worldwide Developer Conference on Monday, June 6.
-MacOS Ventura is the successor to MacOS Monterey, which brought Universal Control to Mac devices and SharePlay to FaceTime.
+MacOS Ventura, Apple's next operating system for Macs, is coming soon, Apple said at its Worldwide Developer Conference.
+MacOS Ventura is the successor to MacOS Monterey, and brings a host of new features alongside upgrades to classic features like Spotlight and Safari.

 Ventura adds a new feature called Stage Manager, which helps you rearrange and group your open windows.
 Meanwhile, upgrades to Spotlight will let you search the internet for images and also search within images.